 Low Self Esteem, Brain fog and Panic Attacks

-Mindfulness Zoom sessions are 1hr.
-The first 15 mins introduce the basics of mindfulness, and then I gently guide you to bring your mind into the present.
-I do this by encouraging you to become focused and follow my voice and mindfulness practice instructions.
+For the first 10- 15 mins I introduce the basics of mindfulness, the theory and then I gently guide us to bring our minds into the present.
+I do this by encouraging us to become focused and follow my voice and the mindfulness practice instructions.

-Practice Mindfulness Zoom
+Practice Mindfulness Zoom Mental Health.

 - Mindfulness is not a judgmental thought and not an analytical idea.

 - Mindfulness zoom helps our mental health.

 - Mindfulness zoom helps change us into who we really are.